 ERS congratulates the successful candidates on their election, and wishes all well in their new roles.
 The Society also offers thanks to all ERS members who voted in elections this year, as well as all competing candidates for participation in the elections.

-The General Assembly is the body responsible for adapting the statutes of the society, deciding the annual membership fees, reviewing proposed amendments to the ERS Constitution and By-Laws and checking and approving the accounts.
+The General Assembly is the body responsible for adapting the statutes of the society, deciding the annual membership fees, and checking and approving the accounts.

-ERS members also voted on membership structure presented by the Secretary General, Prof. Joanna Chorostowska-Wynimko.
-Notable amendments, which are now ratified in the constitution following approval by the ERS membership, include:
+ERS members voted on membership structure presented by the Secretary General, Prof. Joanna Chorostowska-Wynimko.
+Proposals included:

 - A simplified membership structure, with six direct membership categories rather than nine.